Johnny Majors: Playing career

 Majors played high school football for the Huntland Hornets of Franklin County, Tennessee.
 They won the state championship in 1951.
 Majors' father, Shirley Majors, was the head coach at Huntland from 1949 to 1957 and then head coach at The University of the South, Sewanee, from 1957 to 1977.
 Majors also played alongside his brother, Joe, at Huntland.
+Joe played for Florida State University and professionally for the AFL's Houston Oilers.
+Billy played at Tennessee as well and professionally for the Buffalo Bills.
+Larry played at The University of the South contributing to an undefeated season for Sewanee in 1963 and later coached alongside his father, Shirley.
 Another brother, Bobby, also played at Tennessee and professionally for the Cleveland Browns.
-Billy played at Tennessee as well and professionally for the Buffalo Bills.
-In all, Majors had four brothers, who all played football.
+In all, Majors had four brothers, all of whom played football.
 Johnny was the oldest.

 A triple-threat tailback at the University of Tennessee, one of the last schools to use the single-wing rather than some version of the T formation, Majors was an All-American and runner-up for the Heisman Trophy in 1956.
 Majors lost the Heisman Trophy to Paul Hornung, who starred for Notre Dame, which had a losing record (2–8).
 To date, this is the only time the Heisman Trophy has been awarded to a player on a losing team.
 Many fans of college football believe that Hornung won the Heisman because he played for the storied Notre Dame program, despite the team having a losing record.

 He played for the Montreal Alouettes of the CFL in 1957 and then became an assistant coach at several schools.